tahoma2d/tahoma2d_docs/source/create_animations_using_plastic_tool.rst

 .. _plastic_and_subxsheets:

-Plastic and Sub-Xsheets
+Plastic and Subscenes
 -----------------------
-A Sub-Xsheet is a valid object for the Plastic tool, and all or some of its columns can have a mesh for animating.
-When a Sub-Xsheet is selected as a starting element, all of the columns in the Sub-Xsheet visible when the **Create Mesh** button is pressed, are taken into count for the creation of the Mesh.
+A Subscene is a valid object for the Plastic tool, and all or some of its columns can have a mesh for animating.
+When a Subscene is selected as a starting element, all of the columns in the Subscene visible when the **Create Mesh** button is pressed, are taken into count for the creation of the Mesh.
 These levels will be visible in render and will be deformed by Mesh transformations.
-If, after creating the Mesh, hidden levels are set to visible, they will behave in a slightly different way: they will be deformed by Mesh transformations, but they will be shown in render *only inside the mesh boundaries* (i.e. the Mesh acts as a *mask* that determines what is visible in the rendered image, even if the newly-shown levels are placed into a nested Sub-Xsheet with its own mesh and skeleton).
+If, after creating the Mesh, hidden levels are set to visible, they will behave in a slightly different way: they will be deformed by Mesh transformations, but they will be shown in render *only inside the mesh boundaries* (i.e. the Mesh acts as a *mask* that determines what is visible in the rendered image, even if the newly-shown levels are placed into a nested Subscene with its own mesh and skeleton).